 With the advent of Immersive Learning at scale, it’s now possible to incorporate scientific principles into corporate learning and therefore train employees more effectively.– Dr. Michael Casale, Chief Science Officer, Strivr

-Another key learning principle is a combination of attention and engagement known as arousal.
+Another key learning principle that Immersive Learning in VR can really maximize is a combination of attention and engagement known as arousal.
 It means that real emotional responses like stress, anxiety, and surprise are induced more authentically to make training memorable and impactful.
 Learn about how this was successful at Verizon and Walmart.

-By incorporating proven learning principles, many companies are realizing benefits like better on-the-job-performance, higher employee confidence, long-term knowledge retention, and faster training.
+By incorporating proven learning principles into immersive interfaces for engagement and learning, many companies are realizing benefits like better on-the-job-performance, higher employee confidence, long-term knowledge retention, and faster training.

 Data science to measure performance